HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/cz75a.md

 # Trivia

 - Before 0.9.0, the [G19](/weapons/guns/g19) was fully automatic.
-After the CZ-75A was added, it was switched to semi-automatic
+After the CZ-75A was added, it was switched to semi-automatic.
-  - The CZ-75A is much more powerful than the old G19
+  - The CZ-75A is much more powerful than the old G19.
-- The CZ-75A is the first gun added from ČZUB (Česká zbrojovka Uherský Brod)
+- The CZ-75A is the first gun added from ČZUB (Česká zbrojovka Uherský Brod).
-- It was the second pistol to be added to the game, after the G19
+- It was the second pistol to be added to the game, after the G19.

 # History

 - [v0.17.0](https://github.com/HasangerGames/suroi/releases/tag/v0.17.0)
-  - New reload sound
+  - New reload sound.
 - [v0.15.0](https://github.com/HasangerGames/suroi/releases/tag/v0.15.0)
-  - Casing velocity y-component set to [2, 18]
+  - Casing velocity y-component set to [2, 18].
 - [v0.14.0](https://github.com/HasangerGames/suroi/releases/tag/v0.14.0)
-  - Dual variant added
+  - Dual variant added.
-  - Bullet speed decreased to 0.16 (from 0.22)
+  - Bullet speed decreased to 0.16 (from 0.22).
 - [v0.12.0](https://github.com/HasangerGames/suroi/releases/tag/v0.12.0)
-  - Image y-offset decreased to -1 (from 0)
+  - Image y-offset decreased to -1 (from 0).
 - [v0.11.0](https://github.com/HasangerGames/suroi/releases/tag/v0.11.0)
-  - Updated world image
+  - Updated world image.
-  - Length decreased to 5.1 (from 6.7)
+  - Length decreased to 5.1 (from 6.7).
-  - Left fist moved to (40, 0) (from (70 4))
+  - Left fist moved to (40, 0) (from (70 4)).
-  - Right fist x-offset decreased to 40 (from 65)
+  - Right fist x-offset decreased to 40 (from 65).
-  - Left fist z-index set to 4
+  - Left fist z-index set to 4.
-  - Right fist z-index set to 4
+  - Right fist z-index set to 4.
-  - Image x-offset increased to 70 (from 58)
+  - Image x-offset increased to 70 (from 58).
 - [v0.10.0](https://github.com/HasangerGames/suroi/releases/tag/v0.10.0)
-  - Length increased to 6.7 (from 6)
+  - Length increased to 6.7 (from 6).
-  - Added casing particles
+  - Added casing particles.
 - [v0.9.0](https://github.com/HasangerGames/suroi/releases/tag/v0.9.0)
-  - Added
+  - Added.

 # Gallery